atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/UserGuide.md

 # sbool(0.700, 0.300, 0.000, 0.700)
 ```

-The four components of an opinion can be known using properties:
+The four components of an opinion can be known using the corresponding properties:
 ```python
 z = sbool(0.7, 0.1, 0.2, 0.5)
 # sbool(0.700, 0.100, 0.200, 0.500)